crossplatformkorea/crossplatformkorea.com/docs/react-native/1-2-development-environment-windows.md

 Visit the [nvm-windows](https://github.com/coreybutler/nvm-windows) website to download the installer.
 If you can't find it directly, you can download the latest `nvm-setup.exe` file from the [releases](https://github.com/coreybutler/nvm-windows/releases) page.
 As of August 20, 2023, `winget` does not support `nvm` 😔.

+> External programs not installed via package managers cannot be recognized by the terminal without a restart.
+To add, theoretically, programs installed via `winget` should be recognized without a restart.
+However, currently, as `winget` often operates with older Windows installation systems, there are times when you have to close and reopen the terminal.
+A tip to note: if you install a program with `winget` and a new window pops up to complete the installation, you'll likely need to restart the terminal to recognize the installed program.

-Once the installation is complete, open a terminal and enter:
+Once the installation is complete, close and open a terminal and enter:

 ```sh
 nvm list